Sales-Based Rebate Design: Model

-To clarify the effect of an aggregate reward program, we first start with the full-information case, where the quality of the product $v$ is perfectly known, i.e., $\sigma_\theta=0$.
-It is easy to verify that a reward program in this case works merely as a price discount.
-To see this, note that given $v$, consumers can correctly foresee the sales volume $\bar a$ at equilibrium and subsequently adjust the price and make a purchase if and only if $v_i>c=p-r(\bar a)$.
-Therefore, the offered reward program $r(\cdot)$ works the same way as lowering the price from $p$ to $c=p-r(\bar a)$.
-This, of course, is clearly not profitable given that $p$ is assumed to be optimally set when no reward is offered (Assumption~\ref{ass::marketprice}).

-For an uncertain quality ($\sigma_\theta\neq0$), given the dependence of the paid reward on the aggregate size of the buyers, the offered reward program induces a \emph{global game} among the consumers; To make a purchase decision, each consumer needs to form a belief on the valuations of other consumers, as well as a belief on the beliefs of other consumers on the valuations of others, and so on (cf. \cite{MorrisShin.1998, MorrisShin.2003, CarlssonVanDamme.1993} for the theory of global games).
-Therefore, the first step in analyzing the profitability of aggregate reward programs is to characterize the equilibria of the sub-game among the consumers.
+The combination of heterogeneous tastes and uncertainty in the average quality induces a {global game} with correlated private valuations among consumers.
+The first step in analyzing the sales-based reward programs is to characterize the equilibria of the subgame among the consumers induced by the offered reward program.

-\subsection{Monotone Bayes-Nash Equilibria of the Consumers' Subgame}
+\subsection{Monotone Bayes-Nash equilibria of the consumers' subgame}

 The negligible effect of individual consumers on the aggregate action in continuum models makes the Bayes Nash equilibria of the game symmetric.
-We turn our attention here to equilibria in the class of \textit{monotone} or \textit{threshold} strategies.
-A symmetric, monotone strategy with threshold $c$ is of the form $a_i={\bf 1}\{v_i>c\}$, that is, a consumer makes a purchase if and only if her private valuation is above $c$.
-The existence of such equilibria for the consumers' subgame can be guaranteed by imposing certain conditions on the reward program, as we will see later in Lemma~\ref{lemma::rewardspread} and ~\ref{lemma::rewardROC}.
+We specifically turn our attention to equilibria within the class of \textit{monotone} or \textit{threshold} strategies.
+A symmetric, monotone strategy with threshold $c$ is of the form $a_i={\bf 1}\{v_i>c\}$.
+For such a strategy, a consumer makes a purchase if and only if her private valuation is above the threshold $c$.
+We next elaborate on how to characterize the threshold equilibria induced by a given reward program, by analyzing the utility-maximizing decision making of consumers following such a purchase strategy.